Nature's Womb...Frank Atanacio's Creative Writing Challenge

 When reaching the pond, she noticed a patch of thick grass soaked in blood.
 The wild dog had been disemboweled; the head, ripped from its torso.
 His yellow, lifeless eyes stared into the sun.
 Shrieking with fear and despair, Jenny fled down the path.

 The tall figure in the distance jerked his head toward the direction of the screams.
 His face crooked into a half smile.
 He wiped the wild dog’s blood from the long machete blade in the thick brush before slipping the weapon into a leather sheath.
 He turned to look down at the graves of the five beautiful young women he cherished.
 They had all preceded Jenny’s flight into his world.
 Soon, he would bed her down alongside of them.
-The land was his domain and he knew every inch of the forest.
+The land was his domain and he knew every inch of the forest that was his sacred killing ground.
 Like his previous victims, she had no chance of escape.

 He lingered briefly next to the graves before resuming his hunt.
 The natural flight response of his women was predictable.
 Their efforts to outrun or outsmart him didn’t matter.
 They always failed and succumbed in the end.